-For the purpose of this policy, an "adult" is any individual aged 18 and over or any individual under the age of 18 years old but who is in a 'position of trust'.
+For the purpose of this policy an "adult" is any individual aged 18 and over or any individual under the age of 18 years old but who is in a 'position of trust'.
+For further information on positions of trust see Practice Note - Relationships.